leontristain/modnotes/windhelm/plan.md

 Since I am giving addon authors "free reign" in what they choose to work on, I am expecting these dependencies to manifest naturally.
 For example, folks working on residences may find that they are blocked initially until we have folks interested and then completing the communal buildings, which may naturally encourage folks to work on the communal buildings because they are not blocked by other dependencies.

+If there is a need for authors of multiple related addons to coordinate, I've opened up the ["Forum" section in the base mod's NexusMods page](https://www.nexusmods.com/skyrimspecialedition/mods/40745?tab=forum) which might be a good place for discussions and coordination.

 ## Concerns Regarding Plugin Count

 With a flexible "addon" ecosystem being attempted here, there is the concern that many addons may eat into the user's plugin count.
 This is expected to be mitigated in two ways:

 First, addon authors are encouraged to release ESPFE (ESL-ified ESPs) plugins whenever possible.
 ESPFEs have a limitation of 2048 new records, however 2048 is likely enough for small-sized addons.
 For some examples to compare against: [Wares of Tamriel](https://www.nexusmods.com/skyrimspecialedition/mods/31519) has ~800 records.
 [Crossroads Inn](https://www.nexusmods.com/skyrimspecialedition/mods/1406) has ~1000 records, [Astronomer's Loft](https://www.nexusmods.com/skyrimspecialedition/mods/38059) has ~700 records.
+Also worth consider is that mid-sized addons too big for ESPFE might be splittable into multiple, smaller, standalone addons that can fit into ESPFE (See: [related part of the guideline](https://github.com/leontristain/modnotes/blob/main/windhelm/guidelines.md#please-keep-your-content-as-modular-and-self-contained-as-possible)).

 Second, multiple addons can be merged together into "addon packs".
 See [How Contributions Will Be Managed](#how-contributions-will-be-managed).
-Addon authors are expected to provide permissions for them to be curated into addon packs, in which case plugin count would become less of an issue.
+I am strongly encouraging, and hoping, for addon authors to provide permissions for their work to be eventually curated into addon packs.
+From the player's perspective, an addon pack could dramatically decrease the number of ESPs that need to be loaded.

-If your addon does not fit into the limit of an ESPFE, and you feel strongly about maintaining distribution control and don't want to provide permission to include into addon packs, then I think it's likely that you have created a large, extensive, and high-quality mod that took lots of time and effort.
-In that case, perhaps it is deserving of an ESP slot of its own, in the same way as, say, Morskom Estate deserves its own ESP slot in a modlist that overhauls Dawnstar, and Drengin's Blue Palace Terrace deserves its own ESP slot in a modlist that overhauls Solitude.
-Perhaps we can then say the additional ESP slot is no more an issue than what folks should already be used to.
+Of course, authors are free to not give permission to include their work in addon packs.
+I would like to think that if an author want to keep tight control over their work, then the author must've created a large, extensive, high quality mod that took lots of time and effort.
+If so, then perhaps it is deserving of an ESP slot of its own.
+There are certainly mods that add one thing to a city that I as a user would not begrudge spending an ESP slot on, such as [Morskom Estate](https://www.nexusmods.com/skyrimspecialedition/mods/33408) or [Drengin's Blue Palace Terrace](https://www.nexusmods.com/skyrimspecialedition/mods/35180).

+Standalone addons that cannot be merged into addon packs, of course, can be used alongside addon packs, as long as they do not overlap.

+Beyond this, of course users are free to merge their own mods, though this has a high technical bar so many users might not be able to do this.

 ## Concerns Regarding Overlapping Content

 Multiple addons that change the same thing obviously are not compatible with each other.
-This is not a problem because as separate, independent addons, each can have its own audience and users are free to pick and choose.
+This is true, however I do not see it as a problem, since the users and addon pack curators can choose one among the two, and each addon can have its own audience.
 In contrast, if contributor work is managed the typical way as a singular overall project with a single vision, then only one person's creative vision will be realized.

-Regarding "addon packs", while I will curate and release my own "addon pack" out of the addons we get that provide permissions for it, I will release it as a separate mod from the base mod so to not advertise it as "official".
-From my perspective, anyone can curate their own addon pack and release it (assuming permissions are given), and any addon may be chosen by any addon pack to be included.
+Regarding "addon packs", while I plan to eventually curate and release my own "addon pack" out of the addons we get that provide permissions for it, I will release it as a separate mod from the base mod so to not advertise it as "official".
+From my perspective, anyone can curate their own addon pack and release it (assuming permissions are given), and any addon may be chosen by any addon pack to be included, and therefore the market should be fair for addons.

-The user is also not required to use addon packs and can choose to merge their own addon pack, or simply install individual addons separately (if they've got the plugin space in their load orders).